The best Apple silicon Mac apps in 2025: top programs for Apple's Arm-based M1, M2, M3 and M4 chips

 9. Adobe Lightroom

 We know Adobe is working hard on bringing its heavyweight apps like Photoshop and Premiere Pro to M1 Macs.
-While we wait, the company has built in M1 compatibility to one of its major apps: Lightroom.
+While we wait, the company has built in M-series compatibility to one of its major apps: Lightroom.
 The lightweight photo editor is ready to go right from the off, with Rosetta 2 being nowhere in sight.

-If heavy duty apps like Photoshop have put you off due to their overbearing complexity, Lightroom will be right up your street.
-Its stripped back approach to photo editing gives you all the essentials with none of the cruft, so it is perfect for beginners and consumers who just need to tweak a few snaps.
+If heavy-duty apps like Photoshop have put you off due to their overbearing complexity, Lightroom will be right up your street.
+Its stripped-back approach to photo editing gives you all the essentials with none of the cruft, so it is perfect for beginners and consumers who just need to tweak a few snaps.
 You still get raw file tools, automation, non-destructive editing, and much more, meaning you do not need to sacrifice key features to get simplicity.

 10. Luna Display